Female genital mutilation in the United Kingdom: First prosecutions

 As of 2015 there had been no convictions in the UK for performing or arranging FGM.
 By contrast, in France over 100 parents and two practitioners had been prosecuted by 2014 in over 40 criminal cases.
 The United Nations Committee on the Elimination of Discrimination against Women expressed concern in July 2013 that there had been no FGM-related convictions in the UK.
 The committee asked the government to "ensure the full implementation of its legislation on FGM."

 The first charges were announced in March 2014 against a doctor, accused of having performed FGM on a woman from Somalia who had just given birth at the Whittington Hospital in north London.
 Another man was charged with aiding and abetting in the same case.
 During the trial in January 2015 the doctor said he had performed a single figure-of-eight stitch to stem bleeding following the birth.
 Both men were found not guilty on 4 February 2015.

 A doctor in Birmingham, Ali Mao-Aweys, was struck off the medical register in 2014 after discussing how to arrange FGM with an undercover journalist in 2012.

-The first successful conviction was that of a Ugandan mother, who was found guilty at the Central Criminal Court of England and Wales on 1 February 2019.
+The first successful conviction was that of a Ugandan mother who was found guilty at the Central Criminal Court of England and Wales on 1 February 2019.
 On 8 March 2019, she was sentenced to 11 years in prison.
+The first conviction for conspiracy to commit FGM occurred in 2024, when Emad Kaky was found guilty at Nottingham Crown Court after a two-week trial.